wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 This FOMO based scheme incentivised users to convert to shares quickly.
 The longer users held their BFX in the hopes of redemption, the fewer RRTs they'd receive if they ended up converting.

-`ShrekIsLove` is a US citizen but he did not share that information with Bitfinex.
+`WarrenPuffett` is a US citizen but he did not share that information with Bitfinex.
 He didn't have to as he only opened a "Basic" level account[^no-kyc].

 > When you create an account on Bitfinex by linking your email address, your account becomes verified on the Basic level.

-With just an email address `ShrekIsLove` was able:
+With just an email address `WarrenPuffett` was able:

 > * to deposit and withdraw most listed currencies on Bitfinex;
 > * to make exchange trading;